 Safety is of utmost and all volunteers will wear the safety attire and use the saw equipment provided.
-Volunteers must be members of a Southern Baptist Church in Ohio and 18 years of age.

 The Communications Team is responsible for establishing and maintaining wireless radio communications between aid workers and agencies.
 Following a disaster traditional communication methods such as telephone, TV, and internet are often unavailable for days or even weeks.
 This makes the communications teams invaluable additions to any disaster response.